evinism/mistql/docs/docs/reference/functions.md

 Performs the indexing operation, returning `null` if no such item exists.
 Bracket notation is syntactic sugar for calling the above function calls.
 Below are a number of indexing expressions and their equivalent `index` function calls.

+More information can be found in the [indexing](indexing.md) reference document.

 | Indexing Expression | Equivalent         |
 | ------------------- | ------------------ |
 | `arr[1]`            | `index 1 arr`      |